devotees/biograph/docs/user-guide.md

 ```
 picography.event(name, start_isodate, end_isodate, *args, **kwargs)
 ```
-Any keys events or landmarks in your life?
+What were the key events or landmarks in your life?